sagism/azc/README.md

 - Replace `~/.bashrc` with the shell you are using (zsh, bash, etc.)
 - Replace `$HOME/projects/azc/env/bin/azc` with the path to the azc executable
+- On Windows, you can add the path to your PATH environment variable (ask your nearest LLM for more details)

 # Running